gyulanemeth/bluefox.email/docs/projects/analytics.md

 ![Analytics section on email cards](./project-analytics-card.png)

 By default, these numbers are stats from the current week.
-If you want to change that, select from the options highlighted on the screenshot below:
+If you want to change that, select from the options highlighted on the screenshot below: current week, previous week, current month, previous month, last 3 months, overall.

 ![Analytics time filter.](./project-analytics-time.png)